MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/design-details-average-cost.md

 > [!NOTE]
 >  Another reason for this flexibility is fixed application.
 For more information about fixed application, see [Design Details: Item Application](design-details-item-application.md).

  Because of this flexibility, you may have to recalculate the average cost after the related posting has occurred.
-For example, if you post an inventory increase or decrease with a valuation date that comes before one or more inventory decreases.
+For example, if you post a stock increase or decrease with a valuation date that comes before one or more stock decreases.
 The recalculation of the average cost will occur automatically when you run the **Adjust Cost - Item Entries** batch job, manually or automatically.

- It is possible to change the inventory valuation base within an accounting period by changing the **Average Cost Period** field and the **Average Cost Calc.
+ It is possible to change the stock valuation base within an accounting period by changing the **Average Cost Period** field and the **Average Cost Calc.
 Type** field.
 However, this should be done with care and in agreement with an auditor.

 ### <a name="example"></a>Example
- The following example illustrates how the average cost is recalculated when a late posting is introduced on a date that comes before one or more inventory decreases.
+ The following example illustrates how the average cost is recalculated when a late posting is introduced on a date that comes before one or more stock decreases.
 The example is based on an average cost period of **Day**.

  The following table shows the value entries that exist for the item before the posting is introduced.